air-silva/Hospital_ER_Dashboard/README.md

 # Hospital Emergency Room Dashboard

 ## Overview
-**Business Requirements:** Develop a multi‑view Hospital Emergency Room Dashboard that enables operational monitoring, demographic analysis, performance tracking, and patient‑level review.
+**Business Requirements:** Develop a Dashboard that enables operational monitoring, demographic analysis, performance tracking, and patient‑level review.

 **Objective:** Provide insights into emergency room performance to enhance operational efficiency through a multi-view dashboard.
 Dashboard will contain the following:
 - monitor key metrics and trends on a month-by-month basis to identify patterns and areas for improvement